phototestcenter.com Lenses

 Tamron 24-70

 Compatibility with modern digital SLR cameras doesn’t seem to be as much of an issue for Tamron lenses as with Sigma optics.
 In fact I’ve yet to encounter a problem with a Tamron lens.
-However, newer Nikon cameras without a body AF motor won’t function with most independent lenses including Tamrons so check before buying, if possible.
+However, newer Nikon cameras without a body AF motor will function, but not autofocus, with most independent lenses including Tamrons so check before buying, if possible.

 >